What Is Kidney Cancer?

 Once you have a diagnosis and know your stage of kidney cancer, you and your doctor can plan treatment.
 You may want to gather information to help you feel more informed about your decision.
 Your doctor may refer you to a specialist for treatment.
 This could include an urologist, a medical or radiation oncologist, or a surgeon.
 Before beginning treatment, many people find it helpful to get a second opinion about the diagnosis of kidney cancer and the treatment plan.

-Kidney cancer is one of the more common cancers to undergo spontaneous remission.
+Kidney cancer is one of the more common cancers to undergo spontaneous regression, in which it may return to an eralier stage.
 However, the incidence is quite low (approximately 0.5%).

 There are several standard types of treatment for kidney cancer.
 In most cases, surgery is the first step.
 Even if surgery removes the entire tumor, though, your doctor may suggest an extra treatment to kill any remaining cancer cells that can't be seen.